 Submission & Acceptance

-•There is a $15 entry fee this year
+•There is a $15 entry fee for all other categories

 •Filmmakers may submit only one film

 •Preference is given to filmmakers working in the Greater Seattle Area